Kenneth Gainwell Player Prop Bets for NFL Week 17 | Philadelphia vs. Washington 1/2/2022

 Matchup vs. Washington

-- Gainwell's zero rushing yards in his one career matchup against the Football Team are 13.5 fewer yards than his over/under in Sunday's game.
+- In his single career matchup against the Football Team, Gainwell finished with zero rushing yards, 13.5 fewer yards than his over/under in Sunday's game.

-- Gainwell did not have a touchdown run in that matchup against the Football Team.
+- Gainwell did not have a touchdown run in that game against the Football Team.

-- In terms of defending against the run, the Football Team are eighth in the league, allowing 104.2 yards per game.
+- Conceding 104.2 rushing yards per game, the Football Team have the eighth-ranked run defense in the NFL.

-- This year the Football Team have given up 12 rushing TDs.
-They are ranked seventh in the NFL in that category.
+- This season the Football Team are ranked seventh in the NFL in rushing touchdowns conceded (12).

 Recent Performances